-- 2 Set first case over the highest part of the floor and adjust legs so that case is level.
-Remove side and back leg braces after case is set and joined. - 3.
-Set second case within one foot (1') of the first case, and remove end shipping support.
-Keep the supports along the length of the case and far end of case.
-Level case to the first using the instructions in step one. - 4.
-Apply masking tape 1/8" in from end of case on inside and outside rear mullion on both cases to be joined. - 5.
-Apply liberal bead of case joint sealant (butyl) to first case.
+- 2 Set first case, and adjust legs over the highest part of the floor so that case is level.
+Prevent damage - case must be raised under leg or by use of 2x6 or 2x4 leg brace.
+Remove side and back leg braces after case is set. - Set second case as close as possible to the first case, and level case to the first using the instructions in step one. - Apply masking tape 1/8" in from end of case on inside and outside rear mullion on both cases to be joined. - Apply liberal bead of case joint sealant (butyl) to first case.
 Sealant area is shown using a dotted line in illustration in Step 8.
 Apply heavy amount to cover entire shaded area.

-DO NOT USE PERMAGUM
+DO NOT USE PERMAGUM!